NicholasBerryman/ArduinoClassResources/CodeInformation.md

 ### Data representation
 Any programming language must represent real-life information in some way in order to allow actions to be formed in response to this information.
-Data in C++ may be represented in 3 ways:
+Please note that each subheading here has its own section in this document, so have a look there if you need Data in C++ may be represented in 3 ways:
 * Literals
 	* Values directly typed into the code